Yawgoog Scout Reservation: Awards

 There are many awards offered at Yawgoog Scout Reservation that can be earned by Scouts, Scouters, Troops and Patrols.
 In addition to the many merit badges offered by the various program centers to Scouts, Scouters can take advantage of a variety of programs to further their knowledge, and Patrols and Troops can earn various honors and ribbons by participation in specific development programs.
 Of note, are the NRA and National Archery Association awards, along with BSA Mile Swim, Lifeguard BSA, Snorkeling BSA, Sailing and Canoe regattas.
 Among the reservation-wide awards include the Fishing Derby, where each week the winner takes home a fishing pole.
 Within each camp, the Troop of the Week and Camp Champion awards are given out, in addition to honor troop and patrol awards.

-Camp Yawgoog offers a unique and distinctive shooting sports award, the Bucklin Marksmanship Medal.
+A notable award given by Yawgoog Scout Reservation is the Bucklin Marksmanship Medal.
 Scouts wishing to earn the medal must shoot at 10 consecutive targets, 6 from the prone position, 4 standing, at 50'.
 The sum of the 10 targets must meet or exceed 400 points.
 The Scout who scores highest for the summer is awarded a rifle and case by the Camp.
 In the event of a tie, a shoot-off is arranged during the last week of camp.